fidaear/HotelReception/README.md

 # HotelReception
-desktop app for hotel reception to manage the rooms and customers and
+desktop app for hotel reception to manage the rooms and customers and the duration of every customer